Modern Slavery Act 2015 Statement

 The University of Glasgow

 In 2015 the University published its current five-year strategy, Inspiring People – Changing the World.
-The strategy articulates a vision for the University – to be a world-class, world-changing university, complementing the University’s mission to bring inspiring people together and create a world-class environment for learning and research, empowering staff and students alike to discover and share knowledge that can change the world.
+The strategy articulates a vision for the University – to be a world-class, world-changing university, complementing the University’s mission to bring inspiring people together and create a world class environment for learning and research, empowering staff and students alike to discover and share knowledge that can change the world.
 The strategy is articulated across three key sections:

 Supply Chain Expenditure

-The University has a non-pay expenditure of c£196m across Goods, Services and Works.
-Within the University Supply Chain, category spend in key industries such as, Construction, Travel, Catering, Furniture, IT/Computer Supplies and Utilities, has been identified as high risk in relation to Modern Slavery.
+The University has a non-pay expenditure of c£270m across Goods, Services and Works.
+Within the University Supply Chain, category spend in key industries have been identified as high risk in relation to Modern Slavery such as:

 Responsibility of the Modern Slavery Act 2015